 The search for a natural face moisturizer may not be as arduous as you might think.
 In fact, for some of them, it might not take you farther than your own kitchen!
 There are plenty of ingredients in the kitchen that can do double duty as a natural face moisturizer.

 Don’t assume that just because a moisturizer is expensive, it has to be good for your skin.
-I’ve tried one too many creams that left my face as dry as before (or, even worse, they cause my skin to break out).
-And then I discovered homemade natural face moisturizers.
+I’ve tried one too many creams that left my face as dry as before (or, even worse, caused my skin to break out).
+And then, I discovered homemade natural face moisturizers.

 10 Natural Face Moisturizers

 1. Coconut oil

 While coconut oil serves countless purposes in the kitchen and for your face, it won’t necessarily serve all every type of skin.
 However, if you have dry, dehydrated skin, you are a great candidate for coconut oil.